North Korea's Kim Jong Un presides over big military parade

 Lee Sung-jun, spokesperson of South Korea’s Joint Chiefs of Staff, said during a briefing that the South Korean and U.S. militaries were closely analyzing the North Korean photos and reports to evaluate the weaponry.

-Kim in December had supervised a test of a “high-thrust solid-fuel motor” for a new strategic weapon he said would be developed in the “shortest span of time,” which experts said likely referred to a solid-fuel ICBM.
+In December, Kim supervised a test of a “high-thrust solid-fuel motor” for a new strategic weapon he said would be developed in the “shortest span of time,” which experts said likely referred to a solid-fuel ICBM.

-The use of solid fuel potentially offers greater mobility for missiles and reduces the amount of launch preparation time.
+The use of solid fuel could reduce the amount of launch preparation time, and allow missiles to be more mobile on the ground.
 All of the ICBMs the North has flight-tested since 2017 used liquid propellants.

 Solid-fuel ICBMs highlighted an extensive wish list Kim announced under a five-year arms development plan in 2021, which also included tactical nuclear weapons, hypersonic missiles, nuclear-powered submarines and spy satellites.

-The parade came a day after Kim brought his daughter, Kim Ju Ae, to visit troops to mark the anniversary as he lauded the “irresistible might” of his nuclear-armed military.
+The parade was the fifth known public appearance by Kim’s daughter, Kim Ju Ae, his second-born child who is believed to be around 10 years old.
+Kim Jong Un on Tuesday brought his daughter to visit troops to mark the anniversary as he lauded the “irresistible might” of his nuclear-armed military.

+State media’s lofty descriptions of Kim Ju Ae, who has been called “respected” and “beloved,” suggest that she may be being primed as her father’s successor.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.